ShantGananian/shantgananian.github.io/_en/javascript-height-measure-triangulation.md

         facingMode: 'environment'
     }})</code>

-the <code>facingMode</code> is set to the string value <code>environment</code>, which means that the video source is facing away from the user, thereby viewing their environment.
+The <code>facingMode</code> is set to the string value <code>environment</code>, which means that the video source is facing away from the user, thereby viewing their environment.
 This is the rear-facing camera of the device.

 The final JavaScript code in the (<code>script.js</code>) is as follows: